Who we are

-Tim and his wife Marion (the co-owner of a successful property styling business) have had a long-standing relationship with Cyprus.
-Finally setting up home here six years ago.
-Ron and his wife Julie, are more nomadic.
-Currently, they are balancing businesses and homes in both the UAE and Cyprus.
+Tim and his wife Marion (the co-owner of a successful property styling business) have long-standing relationships with Cyprus.
+Finally, setting up a home here nine years ago.
+Ron and his wife, Julie, are more nomadic.
+They balance businesses and homes in both the UAE and Cyprus.

-Whilst walking two typically mad and energetic Cyprus hounds through the Akamas, on a slightly damp autumn afternoon, metaphorical lightning struck the intrepid dog walkers.
+Whilst walking two typically mad and energetic Cyprus hounds through the Akamas on a slightly damp autumn afternoon, metaphorical lightning struck the intrepid dog walkers.
 In front of them, they found they were surrounded by trees redolent with Juniper berries.
-The essential botanical that gives all gin its distinctive flavour and aroma.
-And, the seed of an idea was planted.
+The essential botanical gives all gin its distinctive flavour and aroma.
+And the seed of an idea was planted.

-They discussed the possibility whilst sitting in Ron’s garden and began to contemplate the abundance of other botanicals available close to hand.
-Rosemary, Pink Peppercorns, Terabinth, and Hibiscus to name a few.
+They discussed the possibility whilst sitting in Ron’s garden and contemplated the abundance of other botanicals available close to hand.
+Rosemary, Pink Peppercorns, Terabinth, and Hibiscus, to name a few.

 Research and development began.
-Both Tim and Ron went on a gin making course.
-Here they gained knowledge about botanicals and how to use them in the distillation process, and the effect they had on the quality and taste of the gin.
+Both Tim and Ron went on a gin-making course.
+Here they gained knowledge about botanicals, how to use them in the distillation process, and the effect they had on the quality and taste of the gin.

-Much research was carried out and the partners sampled as many small batch and craft gins as they could!
+Much research was conducted, and the partners sampled as many small batches and craft gins as possible!
 A small tabletop copper still was purchased.
-And, local botanicals foraged from gardens, orchards, and the Akamas.
+And local botanicals foraged from gardens, orchards, and the Akamas.
 Even more obscure herbs and spices were found at The Spice House in Peristerona.